Here are our top suggestions for self-published Australian authors who are just entering the world of self-publishing their first book!

 As you navigate the self-publishing process and get help with formatting, editing, cover design, or marketing, be open to advice, recommendations, and suggestions from the professionals you’re working with.

 When you work with professionals, you’re paying for their experience.
 If you go into cover design or formatting unwilling to take advice or recommendations, which could significantly improve the finished project, you’re ultimately limiting the potential of your book and the ability of the people you work with to deliver a fantastic and professional finished product.
+You’re paying for professional help and the professional wisdom that comes with it.

 For example, did you know that book formatters generally follow a professional standard, the Chicago Manual of Style, which determines how elements in your book are laid out?
-While there is some room for deviation, your formatting should follow these guidelines.
-Remember, just because someone else did it one way doesn’t mean it’s the right way.
+While there is some flexibility, your formatting should follow these guidelines.
+These rules and procedures are proven to make your book more attractive and easier to read.
+Poorly formatted books are hard to read.
+Not only that, but they also look poorly formatted.

 #7 – Build A Community Around You and Your Book